Ezequiel060805/React-Practices/README.md

-# 🎓 College Projects Portfolio
+# 🎓 University Projects Portfolio

 A curated collection of projects I built during my college journey, showcasing my skills in modern web development.
 These projects highlight my growth in **frontend and backend development**, working with **React**, **Vite**, **Node.js**, **Express**, **MySQL**, and package managers like **npm** and **Bun**.